 This will save a copy of the report into the workspace.
 Notice we now see in the Power BI header bar that the report has been named Report Usage Metrics Report – Copy.
 Also we can now see an Edit report button.

 Click on Edit report to start changing the report.
-As soon as you open the report you can see in the visualizations panel that there is a Report filter applied.
-Remove this filter by Clicking the little Grey X for the ReportGUID in the Report level filters section of the visualizations panel.
+As soon as you open the report you can see in the visualizations pane that there is a Report filter applied.
+Remove this filter by Clicking the little Grey X for the ReportGUID in the Report level filters section of the visualizations pane.

 After removing the report filters, we can see all the data from all reports.